 Building Heroes is a British military charity organisation that demonstrates their dedication through excellent fundraising practice.

-It was launched in 2007 on the first day of October, to assist and make available better-living facilities for the families of the British servicemen who during the course of protecting and serving their country have fallen or been wounded.
+It was launched in 2007 to assist and make available better-living facilities for the families of British servicemen who during the course of protecting and serving their country have fallen or been wounded.

 Almost all the veterans that were at the Building Heroes program in 2018 were beneficiaries of the building heroes program or still undergoing training in a course.